Neighbourhoods and community safety

 Going on holiday

-Other things to remember when going on holiday and leaving your home unoccupied:
+Things to remember when you are going on holiday and leaving your home unoccupied:

-- Have a light connected to a timer that turns on at night
+- Have an inside light connected to a timer that turns on at night

-For more information on Neighbourhood Support Groups, contact Social Development Coordinator.
+For more information on Neighbourhood Support Groups, contact Council's Social Development Coordinator.